Polo at the 1936 Summer Olympics: Background

 This was the fifth and final time that polo was played at the Olympics; the sport had previously appeared in 1900, 1908, 1920, and 1924.
 Each time, the tournament was for men only.
 For 72 years, polo had the distinction of being the last sport to be removed from the Olympic programme; baseball/softball took that position after the 2008 Games.

 Argentina and the United States were the top two polo-playing nations in the world.
-The 1924 Olympic tournament had come down to a 6–5 Argentine victory to determine the gold medal; the United States beat Argentina in 1928 and 1932 Cup de las Americas during years in which the sport was not contested at the Olympics.
-Earlier in 1936, however, Argentina had taken the Cup over the United States.
+The 1924 Olympic tournament had come down to a 6–5 Argentine victory to determine the gold medal; the United States beat Argentina in 1928 and 1932 Copa de las Américas during years in which the sport was not contested at the Olympics.
 The Americans did not send a team to Berlin, leaving Argentina the heavy favorites at the 1936 Games.
+Later that year, Argentina would take the Cup over the United States for the first time, in Meadow Brook Club, New York [3].

 Germany and Hungary each made their debut in polo in 1936.
 Great Britain made its fifth appearance; it was the only nation to compete in all five editions of the Olympic polo tournament.
 Argentina and Mexico each made their second appearance.